Muzaffar Shah I: Early life

-Reign

-Governor of Gujarat under Tughluqs (1391–1407)
+Tughluq governor of Gujarat (1391–1407)

 In 1391, Sultan Nasir ud din Muhammad Shah III appointed Zafar Khan, the son of Wajih-ul-Mulk as governor of Gujarat and conferred him the title of Muzaffar Khan.
 In passing Nagor he was met by a deputation from Cambay, complaining of the tyranny of Rásti Khán.
 Consoling them, he proceeded to Pátan, the seat of government, and then marched against Rásti Khán.
-The armies met near the village of Kamboi, a dependency of Pátan, and Farhat-ul-Mulk Rásti Khán was slain and his army defeated.
+The armies met near the village of Kamboi, a dependency of Pátan.
+Farhat-ul-Mulk was slain and his army defeated at the battle of Kamboi.
 To commemorate the victory, Zafar Khán founded a village on the battle-field, which he named Jítpur (the city of victory), and then, starting for Cambay, redressed the grievances of the people.
 It was rumoured that Farhat-ul-Mulk was trying to establish independent rule in Gujarat.
 In 1392, Farhat-ul-Mulk was defeated and killed in the battle of Kambor (now Gambhu), near Anhilwada Patan and occupied the city of Anhilwada Patan.
 He founded Jitpur at the site of victory.

 On the death of Nasir ud din Muhammad Shah III in 1392, his son Sikandar assumed the throne but he died just after 45 days.
 He was succeeded by his brother Nasir-ud-Din Mahmud Shah Tughluq II but his cousin Nusrat Khan also claimed similar rank in Firuzabad.

 Zafar Khán's first warlike expedition was against the Rao of Idar, who, in 1393, had refused to pay the customary tribute, and this chief he humbled.
 The contemporary histories seem to show that the previous governors had recovered tribute from all or most of the chiefs of Gujarát except from the Ráo of Junagadh and the Rája of Rajpipla, who had retained their independence.
 Zafar Khán now planned an expedition against the celebrated Somnath temple, but, hearing that Ádil Khán of Ásír-Burhánpur had invaded Sultánpur and Nandurbar, he moved his troops in that direction, and Ádil Khán retired to Ásir.